rykugur/eve-o-preview/README.md

 **Under any conditions you should NOT use EVE-O Preview for any actions that break EULA or ToS of EVE Online.**

-If you have find out that some of the features or their combination of EVE-O Preview might cause actions that can be considered as breaking EULA or ToS of EVE Online you should consider them as a bug and immediately notify the Developer ( Aura Asuna ) via in-game mail.
+If you have find out that some of the features or their combination of EVE-O Preview might cause actions that can be considered as breaking EULA or ToS of EVE Online you should consider them as a bug and immediately notify the Developer ( Devilen ) via in-game mail or contact via Discord Server:

 <div style="page-break-after: always;"></div>